 Sleeping on a single bed makes children feel a sense of independence, but more often than not, the mattress becomes an alternative playground when kids toss, turn, and build forts.
 No jumping, please.
 In this case, a firmer mattress is recommended to ensure your child's safety.
 Moreover, a medium-firm to firm mattress works well for maintaining proper spine alignment.
 A firm mattress is also a great choice for preserving its structure.
 When choosing your mattress firmness, make sure to understand your child's regular sleeping position.

 Choose the Correct Size

-Tossing and turning can significantly affect your child's sleep quality, so it's important to have it considered when selecting the mattress size.
+Tossing and turning can significantly affect your child's sleep quality, so it's important to consider it when selecting the mattress size.
 While younger kids need a crib or toddler bed, growing kids will need a bigger space to sleep in.
-The standard single-size mattress in Singapore measures 91 cm x 190 cm.
+The standard single-size mattress in Singapore measures 91 cm by 190 cm.
 This size is ideal for single beds, bunk beds, or trundles.
-For longevity, go for a super-single mattress, wider than a single unit.
-Going for a bigger mattress can save you from changing your mattress every year as your kid grows.
+For longevity, go for a super-single mattress, which is wider than a single unit.
+Going for a bigger mattress can save you from changing your mattress every year as your child grows.

 Pay Attention to Your Mattress Materials

 When shopping for a mattress, the materials are mostly overlooked, but your choice of material will affect your kid's sleep comfort for years.
 There are various mattress materials with different features that are worth understanding.